 Hamish and Karin are currently on holiday in Europe.
 As a result, we invited their daughters to join us for dinner on Sunday evening.
 It was a lovely evening.
 I enjoyed catching up with my nieces without their parents and enjoyed their company as young adults.

-Monday was devoted to an outing I've wanted to do for many years.
+Monday was devoted to an outing I've thought about for years.
 During my time at university, I often spent my holidays on the Wallis farm in Raglan.
 Don Wallis was my roommate in the hostel in my first year at Waikato University.
-His parents became substitute parents after Mum and Dad relocated to Taihape, while his younger brother Shaun, became a close friend and trusted confidant.
+His parents became substitute parents for me when Mum and Dad relocated to Taihape, while his younger brother Shaun, became a close friend and trusted confidant.

 When I graduated from university in 1989, I spent a year on the farm milking cows twice daily until Shaun completed his tertiary studies later that year.
 The farm is set in a stunning location.
-It encompasses a peninsula in the Raglan Harbour, with the cowshed sited on the crest of a hill overlooking the surrounding area.
+It encompasses a peninsula in the Raglan Harbour, with the cowshed situated on a hill overlooking the surrounding area.
 I have many happy memories of my time there.

-On Monday, I drove 2.5 hours across the North Island to finally close off this chapter in my life.
-I stopped briefly in Hamilton to wander the grounds at Waikato University and took a side trip to Raglan to see how the town has evolved, before finally making my way to Okete.
+On Monday, I drove 2.5 hours across the North Island to reunite with Shaun.
+I stopped in Hamilton briefly to wander the grounds at Waikato University and took a side trip to Raglan to see how the town has evolved, before finally making my way to the farm in Okete.
 Shaun and I spent three hours catching up on thirty years of history.
-It was a wonderful reunion and a truly cathartic visit.
+It was a wonderful reunion and a truly cathartic experience .
 For me, it closed off another chapter in my life.

 I flew home again on Tuesday morning.
 I'm unsure when I'll return to New Zealand.
-For more than thirty years my parents have been the primary catalyst for almost every visit I've made.
-It's somewhat disconcerting that the very reason why I've always made an effort no longer applies.
+For more than thirty years my parents have been the primary catalyst for almost every visit I've ever booked.
+It's somewhat disconcerting to realise that the fundamental reason for these excursions no longer applies.
 However, this latest trip reminded me how much I enjoy Matt and Shelley's company and how much I value their friendship.
 Another cathartic moment indeed.

 No comments: